 Once all documentation has been reviewed and the final payment to the Department of Economic Development or relevant Authority made, the final License Cancellation Certificate is issued.

-Needless to say, accounting plays a crucial role in the liquidation process.
+Needless to say, accounting plays a crucial role in the Company liquidation process.

-Ensuring that books have been carefully prepared and audits done frequently is a reliable way to ensure that the liquidation proceeds to plan.
+Ensuring that books have been carefully prepared and UAE Financial Audits done frequently is a reliable way to ensure that the liquidation proceeds to plan.

 Documents need to be gathered and processed carefully to ensure regulatory compliance at every step of the way.

 We provide a cost-effective, highly efficient service that gives you full support during liquidation.

 Partner With SimplySolved

 Serving over 300+ clients we know the challenges your business faces operating cost effective, compliant and efficient back office operations.

 As an FTA Accredited Tax Agency with ISO 9001 Quality & 27001 Information Management Certification, we offer a quality-based approach to our services supported by dedicated team of certified professionals.

 We support our clients with defined processes, platforms and expertise to deliver advisory, project and outsourced services in Accounting, Tax, Auditing, HRM & Payroll & ERP solutions.
 Our offerings are specially designed to meet the UAE Regulations to put you in control of your information, comply to the legislation and help you make better business decisions.